Nao Yamakita

 Nao Yamakita (山北 奈緒, Yamakita Nao) is a Japanese badminton player who specializes in women's doubles.
-She is a member of the Japanese national team and plays for the NTT East team.
-As a junior player, she won the gold medal at the 2023 Asian Junior Championships and a bronze medal at the 2023 World Junior Championships.
-On the senior circuit, Yamakita has won three titles in International Challenge/Series tournaments.
+A former member of the Japanese national team, she plays for the NTT East team and has reached a career-high world ranking of No. 17 in women's doubles.
+She won a gold medal at the 2023 Asian Junior Championships and a bronze medal at the 2023 World Junior Championships.
+Yamakita has won two Super 300 titles: her maiden BWF World Tour title at the 2025 Korea Masters and the 2026 Canada Open.